Tech. Note 3: Compare/Merge LARGE files/folders

 It will look like this:

-Change the maximum value to between 2/3 - 3/4 of your system's RAM (if you set it to
+Note: Do not change the maximum value to more than 3/4 of your system's RAM (if you set it to

 more than the available RAM, thrashing may occur).